decebals/ff2j/README.md

 Features/Benefits
 -------------------
-With FF2J you can easily convert/transform a flat file in a collection of java objects.
+With FF2J you can easily convert/transform a plain text flat file in a collection of java objects.
 FF2J is an open source (Apache license) tiny (around 15KB) flat file to POJOs converter, with zero dependencies and a quick learning curve.

 No XML, only Java.